jacekpluta/heads-up-frontend/README.md

 To add a new question, simply just click plus button in top right corrner, enter new question and click confirm.
 ![](mdimages/9.png)

 After adding atleast 10 questions we can start the game.
-Course of the game is exactly the same as in choosing normal category.
+Course of the game is exactly the same as choosing normal categoryfrom the main menu.
 ![](mdimages/10.png)

 Last but not least is an option to see all categories created by players.
 In the main menu click "ALL CATEGORIES" button at the top right corner.